Below, you'll find answers to frequently asked questions about Online Payments in SimplePractice:

 - Click Save changes

-Note: For details on each type of schedule, see: Keeping track of your payouts.
+Note: For details on each type of schedule, see Keeping track of your payouts.

 Changing the email or business address for your Online Payments account